vandium-io/vandium-node/README.md

 ## Getting Started

 Vandium creates event specific handlers to reduce the amount of code than one needs to maintain.
-Vandium will automatically detect and validate that the event is intended for the target service.For example, creating a handler for S3 events:
+Vandium will automatically detect and validate that the event is intended for the target service.
+For example, creating a handler for S3 events:

 ```js
 const vandium = require( 'vandium' );